Vidigal-code/BPT-Pro-Libretranslate/README.md

 # License - API

-This project is licensed under the **MIT License**.
+This project is licensed api under the **MIT License**.

-See the [API - LICENSE](https://github.com/LibreTranslate/LibreTranslate/blob/main/LICENSE) file for more details.
+See the [LICENSE](https://github.com/LibreTranslate/LibreTranslate/blob/main/LICENSE) file for more details.

 ---